Kak (Ulken Kak): Geography

-The lake is also known was "Big Kak" in order to differentiate it from another lake located further to the east in the district.
+The lake is also known as "Big Kak" in order to differentiate it from Kak (Kishi Kak) "Little Kak" lake, located 38 km to the ENE in the same district.

 Fauna

 The vegetation in the area of lake Kak was formerly forest-steppe, but nowadays the lake is largely surrounded by agricultural fields.
 The lake is visited by large flocks of waterbirds and waders, such as the red-breasted goose, whooper swan and common crane, as well as by the white-tailed eagle.
 It is also one of the critical sites for the lesser white-fronted goose.